 3 oz bittersweet dark chocolate

 2 shots of hot espresso

 Using a hand mixer, beat the heavy whipping cream with confectioners sugar until it forms stiff peaks, about 1 minute.

 In a medium-sized saucepan, warm milk just until it begins to simmer.
 Add chocolate and whisk together.
 Continue to whisk over low heat until the mixture begins to thicken a bit, about 1 minute.

 In a clear heat-proof glass, create three layers.
 Pour the hot chocolate on the bottom, followed by a shot of hot espresso.
 Finally, top with whipped cream and serve warm.

-*Nota bene: The key to making a perfect bicerin is to form three distinct layers!
+Nota bene!
+The key to making a perfect bicerin is to form three distinct layers!
 In order to avoid "breaking" the first layer of the hot chocolate, pour the espresso over the back of a spoon so that it gently cascades into the glass.
-Then, carefully top with the whipped cream.
-Do not stir!
+Then, carefully top it with the whipped cream — don't stir!